-Actuarial Actuarial Liability Unfunded Accrued Liability Funded Covered UAAL as a Percentage of of Assets (a) (AAL) (b) (UAAL) (b)-(a) Ratio (a)/(b) Payroll (c) Covered Payroll (b)-(a)/(c) \$ - \$ 7,433,877 \$ (7,433,877) 0.0% \$ 4,013,361 -185.23% include assumptions about future employment, mortality, and medical care costs.
+Actuarial of Assets Actuarial Liability (AAL) Unfunded Accrued Liability (UAAL) Funded Ratio Covered Payroll UAAL as a Percentage of Covered Payroll (a) (b) (b)-(a) (a)/(b) (c) (b)-(a)/(c) \$ 7,433,877 \$ (7,433,877) 0.0% \$ 4,013,361 -185.23%

+Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
+Examples include assumptions about future employment, mortality, and medical care costs.
 Amounts determined regarding the funded status and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of funding progress presents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
+The schedule of funding progress presents multiyear trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.